 After we wrapped up brunch, we all hopped into the Jeep, left the cabin, and made our way through Mt Rainier National Park and back into Seattle.
 We all grabbed a much-needed post-adventure elopement nap, and then headed out for pizza and ice cream to celebrate these two.
 Bree swapped out wedding dresses to something a little more casual for pizza and ice cream, because who says you can’t have two wedding dresses on your adventure elopement day?!

 Also, huge shoutout to Humble Pie in Seattle for not only having some of the best dang pizza ever, but for also giving Cam and Bree the crazy experience of feeding chickens on their elopement day.

 P.S.
-As adventure elopement and adventure wedding photographers, we don’t just document your national park elopement or small mountain wedding, but help you plan out all the little details as well — like helping you figure out the perfect time of year for your Washington state elopement.
+As an adventure elopement photographer, I don’t just document your Mt Rainier elopement or small mountain wedding, but help you plan out all the little details as well — like helping you figure out the perfect time of year for your Washington State elopement.

 Check out some of our favorite elopement and adventure wedding planning resources:

 Empowering You To Have Your Adventure Elopement, Your Way